hashgraph/stablecoin-studio/README.md

 3. Create a PR to be validated and merged for the new version.

 # Deploying the stable coin factories
-In order to be able to deploy any stable coins, the HederaERC20 and StablecoinFactory contracts must be deployed on the network.
+In order to be able to deploy any stable coins, the HederaTokenManager and StablecoinFactory contracts must be deployed on the network.
 Whenever a new version of the contracts is published or when the testnet is reset, new contracts need to be deployed and well as the addresses that the SDK provides by default.

 We provide default addresses for the factories that we have deployed for anyone to use that are updated whenever a new version is released.